 Dave Grusin (b.
 1934).
 Grusin scored the first GFU episode and did the arrangement of the Goldsmith theme used on the spinoff series.
 He also produced good work scoring several GFU episodes, especially The Mother Muffin Affair.
 Grusin began scoring films in the late 1960s.
 His credits include “The Graduate,” “Three Days of the Condor” and “The Firm.”
 He has one Oscar (for “The Milagro Beanfield War”) and several nominations.
 His TV credits include the theme music for “It Takes a Thief” and “St. Elsewhere.”

 Hidden treasure: Grusin’s score for “Prescription: Murder,” the 1968 TV-movie that launched the career of Lt.
 Columbo, is extremely good.
 It’s very different from other Columbo scores and utilizes a variety of styles.
 Highly recommended.

 Daniel Pemberton (b.
 1978).
 English composer tapped to score The Man From U.N.C.L.E. movie directed by Guy Ritchie and scheduled for release in August 2015.
 Pemberton updated followers on his Twitter feed in September and October 2014 about the recording of his U.N.C.L.E. score.
-Pemberton, though, did not reveal if he was using Jerry Goldsmith’s theme for the new movie.
+Pemberton at the time did not reveal if he was using Jerry Goldsmith’s theme for the new movie.